 We proceeded to pick up our audio guides (outside, just after you enter the front courtyard), and after listening about its history while looking at this edifice up close…

-I didn’t really know what to expect after reading so many overwhelming glowing comments, but we were really ready for something to “wow” us to the max.
+I didn’t know what to expect after reading so many overwhelming glowing comments, but we were ready for something to “wow” us to the max.
 In retrospect, La Sagrada Familia did “wow” us…it just took a while for the “wow factor” to sink in.
 I think Kim’s impressions regarding our initial thoughts say it well.

-“In the moment, Sagrada Familia was a disappointment.
+“At the moment, Sagrada Familia was a disappointment.
 I think this was because the hype created unreal expectations.
 It’s smaller than expected, and I guess less ornate (I think that is the modernist goal).”

-However, as the trip went on…well, probably by lunch time…and then looking at our photos, we thought back and marveled at what we had seen.
+However, as the trip went on…well, probably by lunchtime…and then looking at our photos, we thought back and marveled at what we had seen.
 If you take away the pre-game hype, Sagrada Familia truly is an incredible achievement.

 I don’t know the exact translation, but I figured it meant to keep your yap shut while inside.
-As we found out, not too many people read or followed the sign directions.
+As we found out, not too many people read or follow the sign directions.
 If you want silence, I suggest you attend a San Diego Padres game, not Sagrada Familia.
-Between the boisterous tourists and the constant sound of construction equipment (nothing says silent prayer like a jack-hammer), we couldn’t believe how loud Sagrada Familia became, and the constant plea of “Shss” was heard (and unheeded) at least a dozen times.
+Between the boisterous tourists and the constant sound of construction equipment (nothing says a silent prayer like a jack-hammer), we couldn’t believe how loud Sagrada Familia became, and the constant plea of “Shss” was heard (and unheeded) at least a dozen times.
 By 9:30, Sagrada Familia was rocking and, as it turned out, so was I.

-As we stood gazing at the incredible stained glass windows, a song suddenly and inexplicably popped into my head.
+As we stood gazing at the incredibly stained glass windows, a song suddenly and inexplicably popped into my head.
 Since the church already sounded like a rock concert, I turned to the group and in my best Iron Butterfly impression sang out, “In Sagrada Familia, honey, don’t you know that I love you.”

 …as did one of Judas giving Jesus that fateful, betrayal kiss.
 Check out that tile to the left of the statue.
 It’s like a religious Sudoku.
 All the rows add up to 33, which is the age of Jesus at his crucifixion.